software-students-fall2022/final-project-team-7/ml-client/README.md

     docker build -t <dockerhub username>/final-project-team-7-ml-client .
     docker run -ti --rm -p 5001:5001 <dockerhub username>/final-project-team-7-ml-client:latest

+To download and run container from Dockerhub:

+    docker pull <dockerhub username>/final-project-team-7-ml-client:latest

 ## Credits

 This ML client was built using Facebook's wav2vec2 model and OpenAI's text-davinci-003 model.
 We are grateful to the authors and contributors of these models for making them available for use.